 4. What pieces are used in a knee replacement and how are they kept in place?

 Implants are comprised of metal and medical-grade plastic.
-To seal these components to your bone, two methods are used: bone cement, which typically takes about 15 minutes to set; and a cement-less approach that uses components with a porous coating that grows into tissue or attaches to bone.
+To seal these components to your bone, two methods are used: application of bone cement, which typically takes about 15 minutes to set, and a cement-less approach that uses components with a porous coating that grows into tissue or attaches to bone.
 In some cases, a surgeon may use both techniques in the same surgery.

 5. Should I be concerned about anesthesia during surgery?